 In addition to his work as a performer, Darren is in demand as a panelist and workshop presenter to all ages, regularly sharing how he has “carved himself a niche in the music world” (Laurier Alumni), in addition to centring identity in the creation of an artistic practice.
 Recent engagements include speaking at McGill University, Wilfrid Laurier University, Toronto Creative Music Lab, Canadian New Music Network, and Blyth Academy.

 In the 2017-18 season, Darren was featured in The Music Gallery’s season at 918 Bathurst in a double-bill with NYC’s Tak Ensemble, returned to his alma mater of Wilfrid Laurier University to give a performance and workshop, and performed in Kitchener’s Classics at the Registry, a co-production with the Registry Theatre and OutFest, Kitchener-Waterloo’s LGBTQ Arts Festival.
 In 2018, he will perform at Burdock as part of their annual PIANO FEST and will be attending the prestigious Banff Centre for the Arts for a residency as part of their workshop “Concert in the 21st Century.”
 He was also invited to be the producer and resident pianist of FAWN Chamber Creative, Toronto’s multidisciplinary arts collective, producing new chamber music and opera experiences.

-Having grown up in Senegal, West Africa, Darren draws on his cross-cultural background to inform his interdisciplinary and unconventional approach to the stage.
+Having grown up in Senegal, West Africa, Darren draws on his cross-cultural background to inform his unconventional approach to the stage.
 He holds a Master of Music in piano performance from Université de Montréal and an Honours Bachelor of Music from Wilfrid Laurier University.
 He currently lives in Toronto.